About the Falcon Nickel Project

 1, 2, 3.
 The historical mineral resource estimates listed above use categories that are not consistent with National Instrument 43‑101 (“NI 43-101”) and cannot be compared to NI 43-101 categories, and should not be relied upon.
 A qualified person has not done sufficient work to classify the estimates as current resources and ALX is not treating the estimates as a current resource estimates.
 However, the estimates are relevant to guiding the Company’s exploration plans and provide geological information regarding the type of mineralization that could be present in the Falcon area.

-ALX believes it has acquired approximately 1,500 metres of the interpreted strike length of Rea Lake, which is located approximately 1.6 kilometres southeast of Axis Lake.
+Rea Lake is located approximately 1.6 kilometres southeast of Axis Lake.
 Rea Lake occurs within granulite facies garnetiferous felsic gneisses, iron formation and banded mafic rocks close to the apex of a major southwesterly plunging synform.
 Mineralization is hosted by an upper metaquartzite and a lower nortite and consists of nickeliferous pyrrhotite, pyrite and chalcopyrite disseminated throughout the country rock.
 The mineralized zone trends east-west and dips to the south.
 Rea Lake is estimated to be approximately 2,700 metres long, 90 to 240 metres wide and 30 metres thick (SMDI 1627).
 Significant proportions of the sulphides in this deposit are remobilized and contain more pyrite and chalcopyrite as compared to Axis Lake (Technical Report on Operations, April 1 to March 31, 2006, Fond du Lac Project, Red Dragon Resources Corporation, Hull, 2006).

 Currie Lake is located approximately 5.4 kilometres northwest of Axis Lake.
 Two parallel zones of mineralization consisting of disseminations and fracture fillings of pyrrhotite, pyrite and chalcopyrite hosted by sheared norites are separated by 15 metres of metaquartzites and metagreywackes.
 Two mineralized zones have been identified: the Upper Zone varies from 3½ to 30 metres in width and the Lower Zone varies in width from 1½ to approximately 60 metres (SMDI 1585).